CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

     ```
         <img id="imgTito" class="solidRoundBorders animateMe" src="tito.png" alt="Tito the dog" width="100px">
     ```
+7. In the `.animateMe` CSS class, change the `animation-iteration-count` from `3` to `infinite`.
+What happens when you run your code now?
+ * You can also play with different values for `animation-duration` to speed up or slow down your animation.
-7. Did you notice that this time you used `0%` and `100%` instead of `from` and `to` to set the start and end values of your animation?
-With **percentages** you're able to set in between values as well as just start and end!
+8. Did you notice that in the second animation you used `0%` and `100%` instead of `from` and `to` to set the start and end values?
+With **percentages** you're able to set in between values as well as just start and end values.
 Change the animation code so that it looks like this:
     ```
         @keyframes spinAroundAnimation {
             0% {